 I pull it together coming into the lap lane.
 I remind myself of a hard interval workout I did in Sjusjøen during the fall, where I hung onto my teammate, Erland, until he flew away effortlessly on a slight downhill.
 I kick myself out of my mid-race-grind-stupor and lengthen out on a fast flat.
 One, two, three, four explosive kicks later and I’m back with yellow-suit.
 All of a sudden everything feels easier as I slow down into his draft.
 Closing gaps on fast terrain costs so much less than it does on the uphills.
 Pulled along by the skier’s draft now, I make sure every move I make is better than his, saving energy everywhere that he doesn’t.

 It’s just a few kilometers to go when I hear a racer coming up fast behind us.
 He’s just starting his first lap now, so based on seeding he must be much faster than me.
 I begin taking deep breaths, as if I’m about to dive underwater, preparing myself for what I must inevitably attempt.
 Before he blows by us I’m already accelerating, so that as he passes I’m able to decelerate into his draft, making the pace change seem more manageable.
 If I can hang onto Erland, a podium contender in a race like this, I can hang onto this guy.
 We’re flying now, and I’m so focused that I barely notice that the pace suddenly seems…too easy.
 I don’t hesitate, seizing the momentum, and I surprise myself by easily dropping my ride.
 Now it’s all me as I push for home, coach Ola yelling in my ear on my way to the finish.
+Do not take Clenbuterol after 4:00 pm to avoid sleep problems.
+This is valid for all days, including non-training days.
+On training days, the tablets should be taken 30-45 minutes before training.
+We recommend you to check all clenbuterol dosages and brands chart.
+The tablets can be taken for up to 6 weeks (up to 8 if used with Ketotifen), after which a pause should be made for a month.
+Clenbuterol is used medicinally as a bronchodilator.
 I end up in the top 50, beating my personal best Norwegian Cup result by over 40 positions.
 Raised up by my teammates even when they weren’t present.

 Norwegian Phrase of the Week: